Windows to Infinity

 TL;DR

-).
+We connect to a TCP service that prints N = 1,000,000 integers (each in [0, 100000]).
 For a fixed window size M = N/2 = 500,000, we must output M+1 values per round for 8 sliding-window tasks: sum, xor, mean (floor), median (lower), mode (max value on ties), mex, distinct count, and sum of pairwise GCDs.
 We solved each round in streaming/online fashion with O(1) or O(log V) amortized updates and careful buffering for I/O.

 Challenge Overview